csgillespie/efficientR/main.md

 ### Git integration in RStudio

-How to enable this functionality on your installation of RStudio?
+How can you enable this functionality on your installation of RStudio?
 RStudio can be a GUI Git only if Git has been installed *and* RStudio can find it.
 You need a working installation of Git (e.g. installed through `apt-get install git` Ubuntu/Debian or via [GitHub Desktop](https://help.github.com/desktop/guides/getting-started/installing-github-desktop/) for Mac and Windows).
 RStudio can be linked to your Git installation via Tools > Global Options, in the Git/SVN tab.
 This tab also provides a [link](https://support.rstudio.com/hc/en-us/articles/200532077) to a help page on RStudio/Git.

 Once Git has been linked to your RStudio installation, it can be used to track changes in a new project by selecting `Create a git repository` when creating a new project.
 The tab illustrated in figure \@ref(fig:9-1) will appear, allowing functionality for interacting with Git via RStudio.